VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -search.maxExportDuration duration
     	The maximum duration for /api/v1/export call (default 720h0m0s) -search.maxLookback duration
-    	Synonim to -search.lookback-delta from Prometheus.
+    	Synonym to -search.lookback-delta from Prometheus.
 The value is dynamically detected from interval between time series datapoints if not set.
 It can be overridden on per-query basis via max_lookback arg.
 See also '-search.maxStalenessInterval' flag, which has the same meaining due to historical reasons
   -search.maxPointsPerTimeseries int
     	The maximum points per a single timeseries returned from /api/v1/query_range.
 This option doesn't limit the number of scanned raw samples in the database.
 The main purpose of this option is to limit the number of per-series points returned to graphing UI such as Grafana.
 There is no sense in setting this limit to values bigger than the horizontal resolution of the graph (default 30000)
   -search.maxQueryDuration duration